Thu 4 until Sun 7 June 2020 (postponed to 2021)

 Ibis Caen Centre***

 The Ibis hotel is located right next to the Mercure hotel.
 The rooms are clean and all have a private bathroom.
-This hotel is only available for solo travellers who want to share a room (as of 30 January).
+In this hotel we offer single rooms and twin rooms.

 Hotel de l’Universe***

-This 3-star hotel is located at just 100 meters from the Ibis and Mercure hotel.
-The rooms are a bit small, but they are clean and comfortable.
-On the ticketing page you can see what rooms are still available.
+This basic 3-star hotel is located at just 100 meters from the Ibis and Mercure hotel.
+The rooms are small, but they are clean and comfortable.
+In this hotel we offer single, double and triple rooms.
+Note, we propose this as a budget hotel that is definitely a step below the Ibis hotel and a big difference with the Mercure hotel.

 Information for solo travellers

-If you travel alone, you can choose between a single room or a twin room (2 separate beds) and we will help you find you a room partner to avoid the single-supplement.
+If you travel alone, you can choose between a single room (with surcharge) or a twin room in the Ibis hotel (with 2 separate beds, no surcharge) so you can share it with another lady or gentleman (only 1 shared room available).
 We just introduce you to the other people who also want to share, but leave it up to you to decide who your room partner will be.
 Our previous guests loved this solution, so we always have lots of people opting for this.
 Note that we have only few rooms for males who would like to share, so don’t wait too long reserving your spot!

 Due to the long days, as well as the “heavy” topic, this trip may be less geared toward younger children.
 We suggest participating children be at least 8-12 years of age and have an interest in history.
 For children up to 13 years, we offer a €100 discount; for children between 14 and 18, we offer a €50 discount.
 Please contact us when you would like to make a reservation so we can also look at arranging the best rooms for your family.
 We want to stress that we highly appreciate taking your children with you, especially to this specific historic destination.
 Expat Club often welcomes families, so feel welcome!